Best plug-in hybrid cars 2021

 Volvo XC90 Recharge T8

-Volvo's plug-in hybrid range – denoted by the T8 moniker – are all very impressive, but none more so than the XC90.
-This large SUV is capable of carrying up to seven people, making it one of the most practical and family friendly vehicles in its class.
+Volvo's plug-in hybrid cars – denoted by the 'Recharge' moniker – are all very impressive, but none more so than the XC90.
+This large SUV is capable of carrying up to seven people, making it one of the most practical and family-friendly vehicles in its class.
 An 11.8kWh battery helps return up to 31 miles of range (20 is more realistic when fully laden with passengers and luggage), while an electric motor joins forces with a 2.0-litre turbocharged petrol engine to produce a combined 398bhp.
 That results in a 0-62mph figure of 5.8 seconds; very fast for a car of this size.
+Read our full review.

 Best plug-in hybrid SUVs 2021